Skip to main content

 What to look for:

-• Inclusions are common and expected.
-A perfectly clean ruby is suspicious—it might be synthetic or glass-filled.
+• Inclusions are common.
+A perfectly clean ruby can be a red flag.

 Emerald